cesarhdz/ajax-bootmodal-login/readme.txt

 Tags: login,wordpress Login,Wordpress ABM-Login Plugin,ABM Login,bootstrap login form,custom login widget,wordpress modal login,wp ajax login,wordpress login with bootstrap,ajaxy
 Requires at least: 3.1
 Tested up to: 3.9
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-wordpress modal login, poweres by bootstrap and ajax for better login/registration/lostpassword.
+Ajax BootModal Login is a WordPress plugin that is powered by bootstrap and ajax for better login, registration or lost password.

 == Description ==
-Live Preview: <a target="_blank" href="http://preview.alimir.ir/ajax-bootmodal-login-plugin/">Ajax Bootmodal Login</a>
+Live Preview: <a target="_blank" href="http://preview.alimir.ir/ajax-bootmodal-login-plugin/">Click Here</a>

-wordpress modal login, poweres by bootstrap and ajax. you can use this plugin for better login/registration/lostpassword and show user profile with beautiful shape. be happy :)
+Ajax BootModal Login is a WordPress plugin that is powered by bootstrap and ajax for better login, registration or lost password and display the user profile with beautiful shape.
+It is an easy to use WordPress plugin and can be configured quickly.

+= Features =

+*   Bootstrap support.
+*   Simple configuration panel.
+*   Full ajax login, registration and lost password forms.
+*   User profile support.
+*   And so on...

 = How To Use This Plugin?!? =
 * Just install the plugin and use `[Alimir_BootModal_Login]` shortcode or drag `Ajax BootModal Login` widget in widget area.

-= Follow Me... =
+= Plugin Author =
-Website : <a href="http://alimir.ir" target="_blank">Ali Mirzaei</a><br />
+My personal website: <a href="http://about.alimir.ir" target="_blank">Ali Mirzaei</a><br />
-Facebook : <a href="https://www.facebook.com/alimir.ir" target="_blank">Wordpress And Programming World</a>
+Follow me on <a href="https://www.facebook.com/alimir.ir" target="_blank">facebook</a>

 == Installation ==